Best Practices for Staffing Support

 - Assess Technical Skills.
 Next up, the support Technical Team Lead will dig into assessing technical skills post-Manager Interview.
 We also provide a take-home test that is more of a focus on problem-solving skills than anything else.
 We want the candidate to explain how they got from point A to point B such that someone else could trace their steps and come to the same conclusion.
 Their response doubles as a writing sample for measuring written communication skills.

-- The Group Interview.
-If the manager interview goes well, the interviewee will immediately sit down with a select group of employees for the group interview.
+- The Team Interview.
+If the manager interview goes well, the interviewee will immediately sit down with a select group of employees for the team interview.
 There, the primary focus for the group is gleaning the candidate’s interpersonal communication skills (soft skills!).
 With a team as collaborative as ours, it’s crucial that we screen for these qualities in the interview process.
-One of the questions we always make sure to ask during the Technical Support Analyst group interview is, “Explain a complex topic or concept such that that someone without experience in that area could understand it.”
+One of the questions we always make sure to ask during the Technical Support Analyst team interview is, “Explain a complex topic or concept such that that someone without experience in that area could understand it.”
 The topic explained is entirely up to the interviewee; we want to see that they can effectively accomplish the task.
 It’s also enjoyable for the staff to get to play student and learn something new.

 If a three-tier interviewing process seems overkill for a support role—it’s not.
 Never underestimate the tremendous value you can bring to your organization and product by putting as much care and attention into developing your support staff as you do other roles.
 Members of the Exago Support team have gone on to become directors, managers, and engineers because of their deep understanding of the product, our clients, and their use cases.
 We are constantly reminded in our customer reviews that Exago Support is a differentiator for our clients and is a major reason Exago feels more like a partner than a vendor, and isn’t that what we all ultimately want for our clients?
 Devote some time and attention to developing your support team and watch that investment pay dividends.